 What Is a Business License?

 A business license is a required (mandatory) approval, certificate, or permit that allows or authorizes a business to operate within a specific jurisdiction.
-In other words, government agencies can fine or shut down a business that operates without a license or operates with an expired license.
+In other words, government agencies can fine or shut down a business that operates without a license or with an expired one.
 There is usually a fee associated with the process.

 A license is distinct from the papers filed with a secretary of state that establishes the business itself.
 It’s not the Articles of Incorporation (the document that states the type of business you have) nor any other operating document.
-Generally, every company with an income stream will be required to have some type of business licenses or permits to demonstrate the legal operation and compliance with government regulations.
+Generally, every company with an income stream will be required to have some type of business license or permits to demonstrate the legal operation and compliance with government regulations.

 There are two primary purposes for business licenses or permits.
 The first is to track revenue for federal or state taxes.
-The second purpose is to show a certain level of expertise to the public.
+The second is to show a certain level of expertise to the public.
 For example, doctors, lawyers, cosmetologists, and the like must all have professional licenses, and they are often on display to the public.
-This shows that the business is accountable for its actions and that it takes appropriate measure to protect public health and safety.
+This shows that the business is accountable for its actions and that it takes appropriate measures to protect public health and safety.

 How Do I Know If I Need a Business License?

-Each business is different and, depending on the location, it can often be difficult for a newly incorporated business to know which business licenses are is necessary, what are the requirements, and how one can be obtained.
+Each business is different and, depending on the location, it can often be difficult for a newly incorporated business to know which business licenses are necessary, what are the requirements, and how one can be obtained.

 For many traditional office-type jobs, like consulting or freelancing, that may be all that is necessary.
 But for more involved companies that deal with the public by providing food, a service that requires physical touch, or nursing care, additional licensing requirements may apply.

 Also, it is important to understand that government requirements change, and it’s regrettably easy to fall out of compliance if a company has been operating the same way for some time.

 What Type of Business Licenses Are There?

-- Professional or Occupational License: Each state has its own requirements for certain services.
+- Professional or Occupational License.
+Each state has its own requirements for certain services.

-- Health Department Permit: For anyone producing sauces, baked goods, or other food products that might need to undergo inspection.
+- Health Department Permit.
+For anyone producing sauces, baked goods, or other food products that might need to undergo inspection.

-- Home Occupation Permit: These generally permit signage, noise, or other environmental conditions that might impact a neighbor’s use and enjoyment of his or her adjacent property.
+- Home Occupation Permit.
+These generally permit signage, noise, or other environmental conditions that might impact a neighbor’s use and enjoyment of his or her adjacent property.

-- Sales Tax License or Registration: If you sell a product (online or brick-and-mortar) your business may need to collect sales tax from customers.
+- Sales Tax License or Registration.
+If you sell a product (online or brick-and-mortar) your business may need to collect sales tax from customers.

-- Fire Department Permits: If your business involves the use of any flammable liquids or will be outdoors, you may need a Fire Department Permit to ensure that you will prevent any fires or harm to the public.
+- Fire Department Permits.
+If your business involves the use of any flammable liquids or will be outdoors, you may need a Fire Department Permit to ensure that you will prevent any fires or harm to the public.

-- Zoning Permits: Zoning permits are required before you build or use an existing building for your business.
+- Zoning Permits.
+Zoning permits are required before you build or use an existing building for your business.
 In some cases, you may need to present in front of your cities planning commission before building.

 Bear in mind that this list doesn’t end here: there are many other business licenses that depend on the types of business you want to operate.

-Where to Go to Get My Business Licenses?
+Where Can I Get my Business Licenses?

-Step 1: Federal Level.
 The Small Business Administration provides a list of industries regulated by federal agencies to see if your industry needs a federal license.
 The truth is only a few do (aviation, mining and drilling, radio or TV broadcasting, and interstate agriculture).
 Also, any establishment serving or selling alcohol requires a license from the Federal Government.

-Step 2: State Level.
 Almost all types of businesses require permits or licenses issued by the state: retail stores, restaurants, car dealerships, construction business, health services, etc. Some of these permits and licenses are for tax purposes, while the purpose of others is to safeguard the safety and health of consumers.

 To learn the exact licenses you may need depending on your business and state where you operate, go to your state’s main government website and search for “business license”.

 If you live in a larger or highly-populated city or county, chances are you also need licenses or permits administered by city or county governments.
 If the state government (step 2) can’t tell you the specific licenses your city or county requires, you’ll have to search for “business licenses” on your local government website.

-Read more: better understand the difference between getting a business license and registering your business
+Read more: Better understand the difference between getting a business license and registering your business